joshbegley/nyt-latest/previous.md

-**Republican Primary for Open Congressional Race in South Carolina Heads to Runoff**\
+**Republican Primary for Open Congressional Seat in South Carolina Heads to Runoff**\
 `The largely coastal district has voted overwhelmingly Republican in recent elections.
 Representative Nancy Mace ran unsuccessfully for governor instead of seeking re-election to the seat.`\
 https://www.nytimes.com/2026/06/09/us/politics/jenny-honeycutt-mace-south-carolina.html